yannxou/RefaceCPLiveControl/README.md

 * Press and release the key to show the Clip view.
 * Press and hold + C to stop the selected clip.
+* Press and hold + C# to delete the selected clip.

 #### A# ⏐ *Edit actions*